Sharing is caring!

 Instead of telling my version of the story, I’ll share the photographs I took of her birth and Treanna’s own words.
 I hope you find inspiration in her strength, beauty and determination.
 I know I did.

 38 weeks rolled around and Carol helped us find a doctor in Denver who would deliver breech vaginally.
 We met with Dr. Johnson and just loved his warm, encouraging demeanor!
-A vaginal breech delivery was looking like Plan A. We were advised that breech labors can be unpredictable and fast, and with my history (3.5 hour labor with my son), we decided to stay in Denver come 39 weeks.
+A vaginal breech delivery was looking like Plan A. We were advised that breech births can be unpredictable and fast, and with my history (3.5 hour birthing time (Hypnobabies word for labor) with my son), we decided to stay in Denver come 39 weeks.

 Thankfully, an old family friend, Bonnie, caught wind of our story and offered her spare bedroom, only ten blocks from the hospital, such a blessing!

-Driving to Denver at 39 weeks, we met with Dr. Johnson again who said we should start doing what we could to get labor going.
+Driving to Denver at 39 weeks, we met with Dr. Johnson again who said we should start doing what we could to get birthing time (Hypnobabies word for labor) going.
 He emphasized to us the power of prayer as well.
 So, with every intention set of our baby’s arrival, we went out for spicy Thai food, walked around a lot and prayed.
-Sure enough, that evening labor began.
-Pressure waves were 10-15 minutes apart and a couple minutes long.
+Sure enough, that evening my birthing time began.
+Pressure waves (Hypnobabies word for contractions) were 10-15 minutes apart and a couple of minutes long.
 This felt like it could be the day, so we went back to Bonnie’s and I hopped in the bath to try and relax so I could get some sleep.
 Soon, everything stopped.
 Needless to say, this happened five more times over the course of two weeks.
 We had another appointment at 40.5 weeks and we were told we only had until 41 and 2 days before baby would be coming into the world via cesarean.

 That week we had two acupuncture inductions, and my personal mantra became, “keep faith.”
 We were surrounded by prayer warriors throughout our church, family, and friends; and come 41 weeks and a day we decided to pull out all the stops.
 I put clary sage in the diffuser, ate a big breakfast, and drank 4 ounces of castor oil mixed with orange juice/baking soda over a 2-hour time span.
 We called Monet, birth photographer, and she drove up from Colorado Springs.
 All attempts at getting my doula/back up doula to Denver failed and so Monet happily took on that role as well.